joncalhoun/widgetapp/README.md

 psql -f setup.sql
 ```

-If you need help figuring our Postgres, I have a pretty depth series on using it here: <https://www.calhoun.io/using-postgresql-with-go/>
+If you need help figuring our Postgres, I have a pretty in-depth series on using it here: <https://www.calhoun.io/using-postgresql-with-go/>